Dedicated Louisville Motorcycle Accident Attorney Ready To Fight For You

-Specifically, for as many as 5,000 motorcyclists per year in the United States, the ride ends in an accident-related fatality.
-Over 100 riders died in Kentucky alone in 2006, while thousands more are injured in traffic accidents each year.
+Specifically, for almost 5,000 motorcyclists per year in the United States, the ride ends in an accident-related fatality.
+Over 800 riders died in Kentucky alone in 2016, while thousands more are injured in traffic accidents each year.

-At Gladstein Law, we can help you prove liability by taking an aggressive, thorough approach to your claim.
+At Gladstein Law Firm, PLLC, our Louisville motorcycle accident attorney can help you prove liability by taking an aggressive, thorough approach to your claim.
 Our team will:

-- Carefully collect all evidence related to your case, including your medical history, the accident report, and witness testimony.
+- Cautiously gather all evidence related to your case, including the accident report, clinical history, and witness declaration.

 - Explore how this evidence points to the faulty party under the law.